-The North Vietnamese government has made available film on what they claim to be the aftermath of U.S. bombing raids on Thanh Hoa Province Hill ???ilas (160 kilometres) south of Hanoi.
+Background: The North Vietnamese government has made available film on what they claim to be the aftermath of U.S. bombing raids on Thanh Hoa Province Hill ???ilas (160 kilometres) south of Hanoi.
 According to the North Vietnamese, the raids were carried out during the last half of April.

 Hanoi claims that more than 400 strikes--including those by giant 8-52 bombers--destroyed 60 villages int he province, killing and wounding many civilians and leaving others homeless.
 Some villages were strewn with what were claimed to be small, unexploded fragmentation bombs designed for use against populated areas.

 In addition to the air strikes, the North Vietnamese say that American warships bombarded the same area on 43 different occasions.
 None of the areas hit, they say, contained military facilities.

 SYNOPSIS: The North Vietnamese government has released film which purports to show the aftermath of U.S. bombing raids on Thanh Hoa Province, located 100 miles south of Hanoi.
 They say the strikes were carried out during the last two weeks of April.

 Hanoi claims that more than 400 air strikes--including some by giant 8-52 bombers--destroyed no less than 60 villages in the province.
 What were said to be small anti-personnel bombs lay unexploded in one village.

 The North Vietnamese say the area was devoid of any military facilities.
 They say the strikes wounded many ordinary civilians.
 In one case, two village schools were said to have been destroyed by two one-ton bombs, killing 13 pupils and injuring another 24.
 As a result of this kind of bombing, the North Vietnamese say they are undertaking to evacuate old men, women and children from the coastal area sot the safer mountainous regions.